joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 It's imprecise.
 And thanks to its imprecision, it's easy to get wrong, and going here wrong means security attacks.
 Specifically, it's easy to trick a program into doing something on behalf of a user that it was never intended to do.
+This is called the ["confused deputy problem"]( http://c2.com/cgi/wiki?ConfusedDeputyProblem).
 All you need to do is trick the shell or program into impersonating a superuser, and you're home free.

 Capability-based security, on the other hand, isn't reliant on global authority in this same manner.
 It uses so-called "unforgeable tokens" to represent